 Roller Skating Rinks for Kids in NYC and the 'Burbs

-All city dwellers seem to go crazy for ice skating season, but once the ice thaws and spring is upon us, where's a skater to go?
-It's time to introduce the kids to the old-school art of roller skating at one of these rinks within city limits and just beyond.
+City dwellers seem to go crazy for ice skating season, but once the ice thaws and spring is upon us, where's a skater to go?
+It's time to introduce the kids to the old-school art of roller skating at one of these roller rinks within city limits and just beyond.

 Roller Rinks in NYC